slimebones/yelets/README.md

 #### Directives
 Directives are special calls available using `#` prefix.
 * `#import path_without_extension` - Brings a Yelets file into local scope.
 All file's top-level objects, which name does not start with `_`, become available in the local scope under the imported file's name (without extension).
 All imported objects must be called using `imported_name::desired_object` notation.
 We don't want to support `#using <namespace>` in the near future.
 If imported object names conflicts with the existing ones in the importing scope, an immediate interpreter panic will be raised.
 Import path is always relative.
-Alternatively, you can use `#import <dependency_path_without_extension>` (`<>` arrows intended), to import relative to `./.yelets/deps` directory.
+Alternatively, you can use `#import @dependency_path_without_extension>` (`<>` arrows intended), to import relative to `./.yelets/deps` directory.
+* `#loop` - All instructions below will be looped until `break` or program exit is occured.

 ### Standard Library
 #### Structs